majaIlievska90/TFbindR/README.md

 **Enrichment**

 From here, you can run the enrichment function.
 Example bellow for the RE version.
-Here, you will use your genes of interest.
+Here, you will use a text file with the gene IDs separated by new line, without header.

 ```
-genes=read.table("path_to_your_genes/file_name")
+genes=read.table("path_to_your_file/file_name")
 enrichment=computeEnrichments(as.character(genes), "TAIR10_500bp_upstream.fimo.db.rda")
 ```